 Sample of a web design questionnaire

-Above is a web form that you are free to use.
+Below is a web form that you are free to use.
 It contains most of the questions I ask potential clients when they need a website.
 Of course, not everything inside the client’s mind can be understood from the answers of a website design questionnaire, but this can help as an initial sounding board.
-Here’s a video about the web form.

 Click on the icons above for a PDF (for printing out, filling out and sending in snail mail – not cool!) and a Word doc (which the client can type on, save and send to you – still not cool!)